Timing The Market Or Time In The Market Part 2: Revenge Of The Bargain Hunters

-In my last article, I discovered—a bit to my dismay—that “buying low” might underperform dollar-cost averaging (and worse still, “buying high”) in certain situations.
-Much of the subsequent feedback I got suggested the limited timeframe utilized for the analysis was insufficient for generalizability, and there were questions about the directionality of observed volatility.
+In my last article, I discovered - a bit to my dismay - that “buying low” might underperform dollar-cost averaging (and worse still, “buying high”) in certain situations.
+Much of the subsequent feedback I got suggested the limited time frame utilized for the analysis was insufficient for generalizability, and there were questions about the directionality of observed volatility.
 Others still wondered about the average cost basis for shares purchased in the experiment, and wondered if this might be a source of outperformance.

 I decided to repeat the experiment again to determine if it really was time in the market, and not timing.
-As before, I wanted to see whether a forward-looking, rule-based strategy might produce better results than simple dollar-cost averaging (“DCA”), or if the simplest strategy—just mechanically buying on schedule, once a month—would win out again.
+As before, I wanted to see whether a forward-looking, rule-based strategy might produce better results than simple dollar-cost averaging (“DCA”), or if the simplest strategy - just mechanically buying on schedule, once a month - would win out again.
 Here’s how things turned out.

 The Experiment

 Let’s once again take some imaginary investors.
-This time, we’re starting out in the mid-90s, when the biggest video game console was the Sega Genesis (though the first Playstation wasn’t far away), there were these new shows on television called Friends and ER, and Donald Trump was still just New York tabloid fodder.
+This time, we’re starting out in the mid-90s, when the biggest video game console was the Sega Genesis (though the first PlayStation wasn’t far away), there were these new shows on television called Friends and ER, and Donald Trump was still just New York tabloid fodder.

 These investors are at the mid-point of their careers, and are contributing regularly to their S&P 500 index fund (SPY).
 Each investor starts out with $0 in their brokerage accounts, but adds to it monthly, adjusting their contributions for inflation.
 As before, regardless of how each investor times their purchases, they hold their shares all the way through to the present time, and retain all dividend payments.

 Here are our investors: